Coding for a Cause

 Now please bear with me, because the following is only based on my gut feeling, though I'd wager that it is generally true.

 The KfW Bank is a really nifty company but they don't organize hackathons just for fun or out of the kindness of their heart.
-Like other large companies they leverage their hackathons as a strategic tool for recruiting new talent.
+Like other large companies they also used their hackathons as a strategic tool for recruiting new talent.
 Their events serve as talent identification platforms as a practical means to assess candidates' technical prowess and teamwork skills, vital in IT and development roles.

 By hosting a hackathon, the bank also promotes their brand as innovative and tech-savvy employers, attracting tech enthusiasts seeking cutting-edge opportunities.
 I feel that they have a bit of an "inferiority complex" because banking is not generally regarded as cool or innovative.